 616.14 METHOD OF MEASUREMENT.
-The quantities of Granite Slope Edging; Vertical Granite Curb; Granite Bridge Curb; Granite Bridge Curb, Median Slope Edge; Precast Reinforced Concrete Curb of the type specified; Cast-in-Place Concrete Curb of the type specified; Treated Timber Curb; and Removing and Resetting Curb to be measured for payment will be the number of meters (linear feet) installed in the complete and accepted work, as determined along the face of the finished curb.
+The quantities of Granite Slope Edging; Vertical Granite Curb; Granite Bridge Curb; Granite Bridge Curb, Median Slope Edge; Precast Reinforced Concrete Curb of the type specified; Cast-in-Place Concrete Curb of the type specified; Bituminous Concrete Curb of the type specified (linear measure); Treated Timber Curb; and Removing and Resetting Curb to be measured for payment will be the number of meters (linear feet) installed in the complete and accepted work, as determined along the face of the finished curb.

-The quantities of Bituminous Concrete Curb of the type specified and Bituminous Concrete Gutters and Traffic Islands to be measured for payment will be the number of metric tons (tons) installed in the complete and accepted work, as determined from the load tickets.
+The quantities of Bituminous Concrete Curb of the type specified (volume measure) and Bituminous Concrete Gutters and Traffic Islands to be measured for payment will be the number of metric tons (tons) installed in the complete and accepted work, as determined from the load tickets.